catseye/Chrysoberyl/article/HTML5 Installations.md

 For more information on this automaton and its implementation, see [the README in the Wang Tilers distribution](https://github.com/catseye/Wang-Tilers).

+### Braktif

+*   installation-of: [Braktif][]
+*   installed-implementation: braktif.alp
+*   interactive: true
+*   animated: true
+*   mediums: Javascript, HTML5

+This is the [Braktif][] cellular automaton, compiled to Javascript using [ALPACA][] and animated using [yoob.js][].

+Instructions:

+Select an example program from the dropdown box, then click "Start" to run it.
+Or click "Edit" to modify an example program, or create your own program.

 ### Chzrxl

 *   installation-of: [Chzrxl][]